 Important Note: An incorrect MTU setting can lead you to internet connection issues.
 For instance, you might not be able to access certain websites, POP or FTP servers, frames within websites, and secure login pages.

-On the off chance if you find an MTU issue, a common solution is to change the Netgear router MTU size to 1400.
-In case you are interested in a little bit experiment, you can gradually decrease the MTU size from the maximum value of 1500 until the issue goes away.
+If you find an MTU issue, a common solution is to change the Netgear router MTU size to 1400.
+In case you are interested in a little bit of an experiment, you can gradually decrease the MTU size from the maximum value of 1500 until the issue goes away.

 Change Netgear Router MTU Settings

 So now you know what is MTU and when to change it.
 Let’s make you aware of the process to change Netgear router MTU settings:

 - Plug in your WiFi router to an electrical outlet and turn it on.

 - Make sure that your Netgear router is receiving proper power supply.

 - On your PC or any smart device, open a web browser of your choice.

 Bonus Tip: Check whether the web browser uses the latest version or not as old browser versions are not compatible with the Netgear router’s default web user interface.
 So always use an updated web browser to log in to your WiFi router.

 - Wait for some time and let the Netgear login page appear.